LucasChaka/Chess_Analytics/README.md

 - What opening strategies led to the most wins?
 - How have my opening strategies evolved over time?
 - What is the win/loss ratio for each opening strategy?
+- What are the statistics regarding wins and losses in chess games based on different outcomes such as checkmate, resignation, and others?
+- How many wins were achieved through checkmate compared to other outcomes, and how do these numbers contrast with the losses experienced through similar outcomes?
 - Who were the weakest and toughest opponents I faced?
 - How many times did I win or lose against each opponent?
 - How many times did I play against each opponent?